A Treasury of Tyneside Tales

 A Treasury of Tyneside Tales invited intergenerational community groups across Newcastle to explore and discover local folklore, culminating in an exhibition of hand-made 'Crankies' at the Great North Museum: Hancock

-Artwork by Anna-Marie Galares
+Artwork by Anna-Marie Gallares

 'Crankie Theatre'